andela-technology/qualified-docs/content/for-teams/reviewing/similarity.md

 Qualified does not source solutions from the web.
 The nature of our code similarity tool makes this unnecessary.
 Sourcing solutions from the web is prone to false positives and negatives due to the unstructured nature of online sources.
 Once a candidate submits a solution found online, our system will know about it and all other candidates for that challenge will be compared to it.
 If you are using one of Qualified's library challenges, odds are, any solution that may have been shared online is already available within our system to be compared to, and the system will flag that candidate.

 ## Comparing Similar Solutions
 Code Similarity combined with our Compare Solutions feature enables you to easily view similar code challenge solutions side-by-side within our solution details screen.
-This allows you to review similar solutions not just for the purposes of cheating detection, but also for gaining insight into the clusterings of approaches candidates typically take when solving a challenge.
+This allows you to review similar solutions for the purposes of cheating detection while simultaneously offering insight into the clusterings of approaches candidates typically take when solving a challenge.

 To compare solutions, open up your solution details screen and activate the "Compare" tab.
 If you have Code Similarity enabled on your subscription, "Similar" will be the default active set of solutions you are comparing against if there are similar solutions to be compared.